Corning Incorporated 2020 Statement on Efforts to Combat Human Trafficking and Slavery in Our Supply Chains

 Corning relies upon a vast network of Suppliers.
 In keeping with Corning’s Values and Corning’s Corporate Citizenship responsibilities, we invest considerable energy into selecting Suppliers who meet our standards and as noted above, we require that they adhere to our Supplier Code, or in rare instances, their own equivalent code of conduct.
 In this way, Corning ensures that our Suppliers’ operations are conducted with respect for the laws of the regions they serve.

 Our Supplier Code expressly prohibits the use of slavery or other involuntary labor:

-Suppliers shall not use forced, bonded or indentured labor or involuntary prison labor.
-All work will be voluntary, and workers should be free to leave upon reasonable notice.
+Suppliers shall not use forced, bonded (including debt bondage) or indentured labor or involuntary prison labor.
+All work will be voluntary, and workers should be free to leave work or terminate employment upon reasonable notice.
 Prohibited actions include transporting, harboring, recruiting, transferring or receiving persons by means of threat, force, coercion, abduction or fraud for labor or services.

 In order to address the risks of involuntary labor arising from unethical hiring practices, our Supplier Code requires that workers be provided a written employment contract in their native language.
 We also prohibit the payment of recruitment fees or other similar fees in connection with employment.
 Suppliers are required to repay any such fees to workers in the event they are found.

 As stated in Corning’s Supplier Code, Suppliers and their employees are encouraged to use Corning’s anonymous, third party reporting service to report any concerns related to issues covered by the Supplier Code, including concern related to human trafficking or slavery.
 This service is available 24 hours a day, seven days week, either by telephone or via the internet.